tripledoublev/global-dialogues/README.md

 python tools/scripts/download_embeddings.py 3 --force
 ```

-You can also use the Makefile commands:
+You can also use the Makefile commands (recommended):

 ```bash
 make download-embeddings        # Show available files